codeleg/studying-githowto/00Screenshots/00ScreenShotReadME.md

         ◦ git status
 This command confirms that the current working directory is clean and all changes have been committed.
 The "working tree clean" message indicates that all modifications have been recorded.

+6. Screenshot:
-6. Screenshot: Viewing the Project's History
+Viewing the Project's History
 The git log command allows you to get a list of changes made in the repository.
     • git log
-You have full control over what the log displays.
+I have full control over what the log displays.
 The single-line format is a favorite of many users:
-Screenshot 6: git log --oneline
+    •git log --oneline
 In this section, the commit history of the Git repository is summarized.
 The git log --oneline command shows each commit in a single line, providing a brief summary of commit messages.
-    1. 780380e (HEAD -> main): Added HTML header
+    ->.
+780380e (HEAD -> main): Added HTML header
         ◦ This commit involves adding a header to the HTML file.
 The HEAD label indicates the commit you're currently working on.
-    2. d52c5f: Added standard HTML page tags
+    ->. d52c5f: Added standard HTML page tags
         ◦ This commit adds standard HTML page tags.
-    3. 085e211: Unrelated change to c
+    ->.
+085e211: Unrelated change to c
         ◦ This commit documents an unrelated change made to the c file.
-    4. 95784d: Changes for a and b
+    ->.
+95784d: Changes for a and b
         ◦ This commit involves changes made to the a and b files.
-    5. 96395fd: Update hello.html with new header
+    ->.
+96395fd: Update hello.html with new header
         ◦ This commit adds a new header to the hello.html file.
-    6. 1b6e069: Updated hello.html
+    ->.
+1b6e069: Updated hello.html
         ◦ This commit signifies general updates made to the hello.html file.
-    7. b385ee6: Initial commit
+    ->.  b385ee6: Initial commit
         ◦ This is the initial commit for the repository, representing the project's starting point.

     1. Customizing Git Log Format